dfsp-spirit/cpp_geodesics/README.md

 ./geodcircles demo_data/subjects_dir/subjects_fsaverage3.txt demo_data/subjects_dir/
 ```

 This will perform the computations on all subjects listed in the file [demo_data/subjects_dir/subjects_fsaverage3.txt](./demo_data/subjects_dir/subjects_fsaverage3.txt) and write the output files into the respective `surf/` sub directory of each subject.
+The demo data in the directory ```./demo_data/subjects_dir/``` is organized exactly in the way FreeSurfer writes its output.

 The output files are written in FreeSurfer `curv` format by default, you can use command line arguments to also write in FreeSurfer `MGH` format.